L-P/ansible-role-acmetool/README.md

 Requirements
 ------------
-* This was only tested on an ARM version of Ubuntu 16.04.
-Acmetool needs to be run as a regular user on ARM because it can't drop privileges, this role was specifically made to run acmetool as its own user.

 * `become: true` is required as most actions need to be run as root, the rest is run under `acme` which will be created by the role.